MIROC-DOC/model_description/draft/d-time.md

 In practice, this is multiplied by a safety factor.
 In practice, this is multiplied by a safety factor.

-### Handling of the Initiation of Time Integration
+### Handling of the initiation of time integration

 When starting from a suitable initial value that is not calculated by AGCM, it is not possible to give two physical quantities of time, $t$ and $t-\Delta t$, that are consistent with the model.
 However, giving an inconsistent value for $t-\Delta t$ will result in a large computation mode.